kuwaai/genai-os/README.md

 ## Support

-Our team currently has only two people.
 If you are interested in this project, you can help us develop it together and improve this open-source project.
 Please do not hesitate to contact us anytime if you are willing to help!

 ## Packages & Applications